313. Super Ugly Number

 Related Topics: Array, Math, Dynamic Programming

-A super ugly number is a positive integer whose prime factors are in the array primes
+A super ugly number is a positive integer whose prime factors are in the array primes.

-, return the nth super ugly number.
+Given an integer n and an array of integers primes, return the nth super ugly number.

 The nth super ugly number is guaranteed to fit in a 32-bit signed integer.